MetPX/sarracenia/doc/sr_post.1.rst

 The value of the *blocksize*  is an integer that may be followed by  letter designator *[B|K|M|G|T]* meaning: for Bytes, Kilobytes, Megabytes, Gigabytes, Terabytes respectively.
 All theses references are powers of 2.
-Any files bigger than this value will get announced using parts of max. size of *blocksize*.
+Files bigger than this value will get announced with *blocksize* sized parts.

+By default, **sr_post** computes a reasonable blocksize that depends on the file'size.
+The user can set a fixed *blocksize* if it is better for its products or if he wants to take advantage of the **caching** mechanism.

 **[-c|--config <configfile>]**